Praveenparker1510/project-1/README.md

 #IMPORTING WANTED MODULES
 1.from selenium import webdriver
-Purpose: This imports the webdriver module from the selenium package.
-Usage: It allows you to control a web browser programmatically.
-You can open a browser (like Chrome, Firefox, etc.), navigate to websites, and interact with the pages.

 2. from selenium.webdriver import ActionChains
-Purpose: This imports ActionChains, a class in Selenium that allows you to simulate complex user interactions with the browser.
-Usage: You can use ActionChains to perform actions like mouse movements, clicks, key presses, and drag-and-drop operations.

 3. from selenium.webdriver.common.by import By
-Purpose: The By class helps you locate elements on the web page by various methods.
-Usage: You can use By to find elements by ID, class name, tag name, XPath, CSS selector, etc.

 4. from selenium.webdriver.common.keys import Keys
-Purpose: This imports the Keys class from selenium.webdriver.common.keys.
-Usage: It is used to simulate key presses (e.g., ENTER, ESC, TAB, etc.).
-For example, sending a Keys.RETURN to submit a form.

 5. from selenium.common.exceptions import TimeoutException, NoSuchElementException
-Purpose: This imports exceptions that can be raised by Selenium during the execution of your script.
-TimeoutException: Raised when an element could not be found in the allotted time (often used with waits).
-NoSuchElementException: Raised when an element cannot be located on the page.
-Usage: You use these exceptions to handle errors when elements take too long to load or do not exist.

 6. import time
-Purpose: This imports the time module from Python's standard library.
-Usage: You can use it to introduce delays in your script with time.sleep(seconds), which is useful for waiting for elements to load or perform actions slowly in between interactions.

 7. import pandas as pd
-Purpose: This imports the pandas library as pd.
-Pandas is a powerful data manipulation and analysis library.
-Usage: You can use Pandas to work with structured data (e.g., CSV files, data frames).
-In web scraping, it’s often used to store scraped data in a structured tabular format.
 8. from selenium.webdriver.support.ui import WebDriverWait
-Purpose: This imports the WebDriverWait class from selenium.webdriver.support.ui.
-Usage: It allows you to wait for certain conditions to be true before continuing the execution of the script.
-For example, waiting for an element to become visible or clickable before interacting with it.
 9. from selenium.webdriver.support import expected_conditions as EC
-Purpose: This imports expected_conditions, often referred to as EC.
-Usage: This module contains conditions that can be used with WebDriverWait to wait for certain events or conditions.
-For example, you can wait for an element to be present in the DOM, visible, or clickable.

 Summary
 In short, this script imports various modules to: